-Boris Johnson's vision for post-Brexit 'Global Britain' starts with more nuclear weapons
+Boris Johnson’s vision for post-Brexit ‘Global Britain’ includes more nuclear weapons

 The review released Tuesday, which was two years in the making, foresees a possible proliferation of nuclear weapons outside Britain, alongside advanced conventional weapons and “novel military technologies.”

-The document states that Britain “will not use, or threaten to use, nuclear weapons against any nonnuclear weapon state party.”
+The document states that Britain “will not use, or threaten to use, nuclear weapons against any non-nuclear weapon state party to the Treaty on the Non-Proliferation of Nuclear Weapons 1968 (NPT).”
 But it adds: “We reserve the right to review this assurance if the future threat of weapons of mass destruction, such as chemical and biological capabilities, or emerging technologies that could have a comparable impact, makes it necessary.”

 The British government said the increase in warheads was “in recognition of the evolving security environment, including the developing range of technological and doctrinal threat.”

-Experts reviewing the language said it suggests in the event of a crippling biological, chemical, cyber or “dirty bomb” attacks of mass proportions, then Britain would consider a nuclear counterattack.
+Experts reviewing the language said it suggests in the event of crippling biological, chemical, cyber or “dirty bomb” attacks of mass proportions, then Britain would consider a nuclear counterattack.

-Labour Party leader Kier Starmer said his party remains committed to the Trident submarine program and the maintenance of a credible deterrent, but told the House of Commons that Johnson’s plan to increase the armory “breaks the goal of successive prime ministers and cross-party efforts to reduce our nuclear stockpile.
+Labour Party leader Keir Starmer said his party remains committed to the Trident submarine program and the maintenance of a credible deterrent, but he told the House of Commons that Johnson’s plan to increase the armory “breaks the goal of successive prime ministers and cross-party efforts to reduce our nuclear stockpile.
 It doesn’t explain, when, why, or for what strategic purpose.”

-Kate Hudson, the General Secretary of U.K.-based Campaign for Nuclear Disarmament, said in a statement: ‘This is no time to start a new nuclear arms race.
+Kate Hudson, the general secretary of U.K.-based Campaign for Nuclear Disarmament, said in a statement: “This is no time to start a new nuclear arms race.
 As the world wrestles with the pandemic and climate chaos, it beggars belief that our government is opting to increase Britain’s nuclear arsenal.”

 Hudson noted that President Biden and his Russian counterpart, Vladmir Putin, last month “agreed to further reduce their nuclear arsenals by renewing the New START Treaty.”